OCLC CONTENTdm Community Center and Documentation

 Are there any limitations on the number of items, collections, or metadata fields, or on field length?

 CONTENTdm can scale to handle millions of items.
-The maximum number of collections is 400 per server.
+There is no limit to the number of collections.
 The maximum number of metadata fields a user can create for each collection is 125.
 The maximum number of characters supported in a single metadata field is 128,000.

 More and larger collections require more system resources.
 For details please see the CONTENTdm System Requirements below.